 Are you seeking child care?

 Our Child and Family Educators can help you explore child care options and provide resources to help you choose quality child care.
+Child Care in Ontario is regulated by the Ministry of Education, you can go here to learn more about the rules governing child care.

 Explore your options: